TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 (we recommend RESP or AM1-BCC_ELF10 charges), we recommend using these for STMD as opposed to re-charging them in the STMD floe.
-Given that this floe only runs a very short timescale (default 2 ns), it is preferable that the input pose be well refined.
+Given that this floe only runs a very short timescale by default (2 ns), it is preferable that the input pose be well refined.
 Although bad clashes
 (or poor positioning for interactions which you know are important)